awsdocs/amazon-connect-admin-guide/doc_source/add-chat-to-website.md

 1. For **Open chat icon**, select the colors for the icon that customers will choose or tap to start a chat with your contact center\.

-1. Under **Select contact flow**, choose the inbound flow that initiates when a customer starts a chat\.
+1. For **Select contact flow**, choose the inbound flow that initiates when a customer starts a chat\.

 1. Choose **Next**\.